RIAPS/riaps-integration/scripts/bbb/readme.md

 	`cd //install_files/scripts/bbb/`

 9. Run the installation script.
-This will take about XXX to complete.
+This will take about 65 mins to complete.
 When done, the installation directory will be removed and the install-bbb.log will remain.

 	`sudo ./riaps_bbb_base_setup.sh  | tee ~\install-bbb.log`